yusualiu/snh/readme.md

 # Ensure your apache is running (using either xampp or wamp)
 # No database connection is required as a filesystem based authentication was used (using either xampp or wamp)
 # You will need to install mail testing tool to validate email feature
-# Email testing tool used is mailtrap.io and sendmail
+# You may use is mailtrap.io and sendmail
-# Email testing tool used is mailtrap.io and sendmail
+# You can register,login,reset your passeword